Acsigen/sysadmin-playground/Linux/Procedures/compile-from-source.md

 Depending on what compile method that the developer used, you'll have to use different commands, such as cmake or something else.

-nside the package contents will be a configure script, this script checks for dependencies on your system and if you are missing anything, you'll see an error and you'll need to fix those dependencies.
+Inside the package contents will be a configure script, this script checks for dependencies on your system and if you are missing anything, you'll see an error and you'll need to fix those dependencies.

 ```bash
 ./configure